 The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of Malaysians and expats, all make Kuala Lumpur stand out.
 However, like any city, it has its pros and cons for those expats who choose to settle there.

 The city is growing by leaps and bounds and shows no sign of slowing anytime soon.
 In a positive sense, this means openness and acceptance towards change and forward-moving progress.
-However, there are obvious growing pains that the country can and will face, sweeping all residents up with it in the process.
+However, there are a few obvious growing pains that the country will continue to face.